Cross County Mall (Illinois): History

 Kmart moved to a larger store outside the mall in 1993; one year later, Sears moved from its existing location to the former Kmart.
 Soon afterward, the original Sears building became Wolf Furniture.
 The space was later a medical training center, and became the offices for the city's newspaper.
 Walgreens moved out of the mall in 2003.
 In 2011, Elder-Beerman was rebranded as Carson's.
-In September 2011 Borders Group bookstore closed.
+In September 2011 Borders bookstore closed.
 Sears closed at the mall in late 2014.

 Major tenants in the mall as of 2014 included Jo-Ann Fabrics, Bath & Body Works, Maurices, Christopher & Banks, Claire's, rue21, GNC and Shoe Dept. On March 26, 2016, RadioShack closed its doors.

 In 2017, the farming supply retail chain Rural King acquired the mall and announced plans to move a store support center into the former Sears.
 On April 18, 2018, it was announced that Carson's would be closing on August 31, 2018 as parent company The Bon-Ton Stores went out of business.
 This left JCPenney as the only traditional anchor until January 16, 2019 when Rural King opened in the former Sears.
 On July 2, 2018 a new 11 for $10 store opened in the former Hallmark space in the mall and would later close less than a year after being open, closing in June 2019.
 On July 12, 2018 Rural King announced they would move their Mattoon store into the former Sears location which opened on January 16, 2019.

 On August 31, 2018, Super Jumbo Buffet Chinese restaurant closed and was replaced by Scotty's Brewhouse which opened December 10, 2018.
 This space was briefly tenanted by Scotty’s Brewhouse for almost one year before its doors closed in late 2019.
 McQuarter's Pub now occupies the space.
 In the spring of 2019 Payless ShoeSource closed as the company announced it would close all of its locations.
 Marshalls moved in to the mall and opened November 24, 2019.
 On March 18, 2020, Glik's returned to the mall and opened in the former 11 for $10 store location.

 On December 17, 2020, it was announced that JCPenney would be closing in March 2021 as part of a plan to close 15 stores nationwide.
+The former JCPenney would become Dunham sports at some point.